wildfly/quickstart/cmt/README.md

 ## Deploying the application

-First you need to start JBoss AS 7 (or EAP 6) with a JMS connection factory and a queue named test queue in it.
-The instructions for this vary slightly depending upon whether you are using the community release (AS7) or the platform release (EAP6).
+First you need to start JBoss AS 7 (or JBoss Enterprise Application Platform 6) with a JMS connection factory and a queue named test queue in it.
+The instructions for this vary slightly depending upon whether you are using the community release (JBoss AS 7) or the platform release (JBoss Enterprise Application Platform 6).

-For AS7:
+For JBoss AS 7:
 		$JBOSS_HOME/bin/standalone.sh -c standalone-full.xml
-or if you are using AS7 on windows
+or if you are using JBoss AS 7 on windows
 		$JBOSS_HOME/bin/standalone.bat -c standalone-full.xml

-For EAP6:
+For JBoss Enterprise Application Platform 6:
 		$JBOSS_HOME/bin/standalone.sh
-or if you are using EAP6 on windows
+or if you are using JBoss Enterprise Application Platform 6 on windows
 		$JBOSS_HOME/bin/standalone.bat

 To deploy the application, you first need to produce the archive to deploy using